PlasmaHH/vdb/TRACK.md

 out by the location string you passed, but what gdb gives us may not always be the same you passed, thus we can not distinguish.

+### `track/[xXE]`

+Normally the expression is one that is evaluated by gdb to lead a gdb value.
+Passing `x` will instead execute the command given, while `X` will execute it and then return the result as gdb value (Basically just evaluating `$`). `E` will use python eval and return that as a value, which you can even use to call your own plugins.

 ### `track data`
 This shows a table with all the collected data.
 In (default) relative mode, all timestamps are relative to the first recording.
 You can set `vdb-track-time-relative` to disable this and use local timestamps instead (useful for long